dreazz97/Authentication-Authorization-and-Image-Upload-WebAPP/README.md

 ### Before Using:
-You have to set-up a stmp.js file to connect with the nodemailer transporter, steps bellow:
+You have to set-up a stmp.js file to connect with the nodemailer transporter, steps below:

 Create smtp.js file in the config folder and add the followed lines of code: